tldr-pages/tldr/pages/linux/screenkey.md

 # screenkey

-> A screencast tool to display your keys.
+> A screencast tool to display keys pressed.
 > More information: <https://www.thregr.org/~wavexx/software/screenkey/>.

 - Display keys which are currently being pressed on the screen: